CJC Students and Alumni Receive 2019 BEA Festival of Media Arts Awards

 In the Student and Video Competition Narrative category, Tamara Dobry, and Christopher Petow, both B.S.
 Telecommunication 2018, won second place for their film “I Remember.”
 The film was their final project in Telecommunication Professor James Babanikos’ Advanced Production Workshop course.

 In addition, two student collaborations from Telecommunication Lecturer Iman Zawahry’s Advanced Production class won Awards of Excellence in the Narrative category.
 Telecommunication seniors Kirby Dobbs and Kristina Perez were honored for their film “Finding Spencer Price.”
 Stephen Panella and Erin Cooper, both B.S.
-Telecommunication 2018, and Telecommunication senior Gabby Muino won for their film “Crumbs.”
+Telecommunication 2018, and Telecommunication senior Gaby Muino won for their film “Crumbs.”

 The BEA Festival of Media Arts is the world’s largest digital media and broadcast competition for students and faculty.
 The 2019 competition featured 295 awards from over 1,500 entries received from 300 participating schools.
 The competitions for faculty and students cover the range from dramatic narratives, through non-fiction documentary and news to the frontiers of interactive multimedia.
+The awards were presented at BEA Conference held in Las Vegas from April 6-9.